ssheedy11/Stat-172-Bigfoot-Project/README.md

 The data file that will be called for our project is "bigfoot.csv", and can be found in this repository at `data/bigfoot.csv`.

+## File Structure
+Please ensure prior to running you create a R project of your own choosing, set to a new folder.
+For example, here is our R Project Folder Layout:
+* Bigfoot Project (Folder set as the project folder)
+  * data
+  * output
+  * src

+Having this folder layout ensures the codes will run as desired.
+Our `src/Bigfoot Master LDA.R` will automatically run the cleaning code, so please ensure all codes in this repository's `src/` folder are installed, as well as the `data/bigfoot.csv`.
+All outputs will be placed into the `output/` folder of your project upon completion of running.

 ## Reproduce
 1. Run `src/Bigfoot Master LDA.R` until the stop point to reproduce cleaning results and LDA results.
     *  output/Word Frequencies.pdf